xshoji/go-img-diff/README.md

 ### Misalignment Detection Settings

 - `-m` : Maximum offset (in pixels) (default: 10)
   - Search range for image alignment.
-Larger values increase processing time but can detect larger misalignments.
+Larger values detect greater misalignments but increase processing time.

 ### Difference Detection Settings

 - `-d` : Color difference threshold (0-255) (default: 30)
-  - Lowering the threshold detects smaller differences; raising it detects only larger differences.
+  - Lower values detect smaller differences; higher values detect only larger differences.

+- `-e` : Exit with status code 1 if differences are found (default: false)
+  - When enabled, the program will exit immediately after detecting differences without saving the diff image

 ### Speedup Settings

 - `-s` : Sampling rate (default: 4)
   - 1=all pixels, 2=1/4 of pixels, 4=1/16 of pixels are compared.
-Increasing the value speeds up processing but reduces accuracy.
+Higher values speed up processing but reduce accuracy.

 - `-p` : Enable precise mode (default: false)
   - Disables the default fast mode for more accurate comparison.
-Use this when accuracy is more important than speed.

 ### Display Settings

-- `-od` : Disable transparent overlay of the first image in diff areas (default: false)
+- `-od` : Disable transparent overlay of the original image in diff areas (default: false)
-  - By default, original image is overlaid in difference areas.
-Use this flag to disable the overlay.

 - `-ot` : Transparency of the original image (default: 0.95)
   - 0.0=completely opaque, 1.0=completely transparent

 - `-n` : Apply color tint to the transparent overlay (default: true)
-  - Makes the differences more noticeable by adding a color tint to the original image.

 - `-tc` : Tint color as R,G,B (default: "255,0,0")
-  - Specify the color of the tint in RGB format as a comma-separated string.

 - `-ts` : Tint strength (default: 0.05)
   - 0.0=no tint (original image as is), 1.0=tint only
 - `-tw` : Tint transparency (default: 0.2)
   - 0.0=completely opaque, 1.0=completely transparent
-  - Can be set separately from the original image transparency (`-ot`)

 ### Other

 - `-c` : Number of CPU cores to use (default: number of cores on the system)
 - `-v` : Display version information

-## Details of the MaxOffset (-m) Parameter

-The `-m` option specifies the maximum positional deviation (offset) detection range in pixels when comparing two images.

-Increasing the value:
-- Benefit: Increases the possibility of accurately aligning even largely shifted images.
-- Drawback: Significantly increases processing time (because the search range increases quadratically).
-- Drawback: Increases the possibility of false detections.

-Decreasing the value:
-- Benefit: Speeds up processing.
-- Benefit: Reduces false matches to locally similar areas.
-- Drawback: Makes it impossible to correctly align largely shifted images.

-## Details of the Sampling Rate (-s) Parameter

-The `-s` option specifies the sampling interval when comparing pixels.

-- `s=1`: Compare all pixels (most accurate but slowest)
-- `s=2`: Compare every other pixel (number of pixels to compare is reduced to 1/4)
-- `s=4`: Compare every 3 pixels (number of pixels to compare is reduced to 1/16)

-## Details of the Processing Mode Parameters
+## Processing Modes

 ### Fast Mode (Default)

-By default, the tool operates in fast mode with progressive sampling, which significantly reduces processing time for large images.

-In this mode, the overall position is first identified with coarse sampling, and then the accuracy is gradually improved with finer sampling.
-This approach is especially effective for high-resolution images.
+Uses progressive sampling to reduce processing time for large images.
+It first identifies the overall position with coarse sampling, then gradually improves accuracy with finer sampling.

 ### Precise Mode (-p)

-The `-p` option enables precise mode by disabling the default fast mode.

-In precise mode, all comparisons are performed with the specified sampling rate without progressive optimization.
-This ensures maximum accuracy but increases processing time, especially for large images or when searching for large offsets.
+Performs all comparisons at the specified sampling rate for maximum accuracy.
+This increases processing time but is useful when more accurate alignment is required.

-Use this mode when:
-- You need the most accurate alignment possible
-- Fast mode produces unsatisfactory results
-- You're analyzing small details in images

-## Transparent Overlay Display Function
+## Transparent Overlay Feature

-Using this function, the pixel information of the original image (the image specified with `-i1`) is displayed with colored transparency in the area where the difference is detected.
-This makes it easier to visually check what kind of changes have been made.
+Displays the original image with colored transparency in difference areas to make changes easier to see visually.

-### Basic Transparent Display

-- By default, transparent overlay is enabled
+- Transparent overlay is enabled by default
-- `-no`: Disable transparent overlay
+- `-od`: Disable transparent overlay
-- `-ot=0.95` (default): 95% transparency of the original image

-### Tint Adjustment

-You can make the difference more noticeable by adding a color tint to the original image:

-- `-n=true` (default): Apply tint
-- `-n=false`: Do not apply tint; display with the original color as is
+- `-n=false`: No color tint applied
-- `-tc=255,0,0` (default): Red tint
 - `-tc=0,0,255`: Blue tint
 - `-tc=255,255,0`: Yellow tint

-### Detailed Control of Tint and Transparency

-- `-ts=0.05` (default): Set the tint strength to 5%
-- `-ts=0.3`: Tint moderately (original image color remains strong)
-- `-ts=1.0`: Tint only (original image color does not remain)

-- `-tw=0.2` (default): Set the tint transparency to 20% (relatively clear)
-- `-ot=0.5 -tw=0.1`: Original image is translucent, tint is clear

-By combining these parameters, you can finely adjust the visibility of the differences.
+Combine parameters to fine-tune the visibility of differences.

-## Unittest
+## Unit Testing

 ```
 # All tests